-If, however, you think you might be over the legal limit–which in Arkansas is 0.08%–but you look and act sober and perform well on the field sobriety tests, you might be able to beat the DWI charge by refusing.
-Of course, you will still be convicted of Violation of Implied Consent, but this is a much less serious charge.
+On the other hand, if you think you might be over the legal limit, but you look and act sober and perform well on the field sobriety tests, you might be able to beat the DWI charge by refusing the test.
+Keep in mind, however, that you will still be charged with Violation of Implied Consent, which is a less serious charge.

-You also need to understand that police do not have to prove your breath alcohol content was above the legal limit to get a conviction.
-All they have to do is prove you were impaired by alcohol–or any other drug–to such an extent that you cannot safely operate a motor vehicle.
-One way of proving this is by proffering a breath alcohol test with results over 0.08%.
-Another way is by producing ANY other evidence, even the arresting officer’s opinion testimony, that you were intoxicated.
+It's also important to note that police do not have to prove your breath alcohol content was above the legal limit to get a conviction for DWI.
+They only have to prove that you were impaired by alcohol or any other drug to the point of being unable to safely operate a motor vehicle.

-In addition, understand that you can be convicted of DWI for driving while impaired on prescription medication even if you have a valid prescription for what you’re taking.
+Additionally, it's worth noting that you can be convicted of DWI for driving while impaired on prescription medication even if you have a valid prescription for it.